edg198704/BOTTRADER/README.md

 # BOTTRADER - Modular Algorithmic Trading Bot

 This repository contains a production-ready, modular algorithmic trading bot built with Python.
-The architecture is designed for robustness, extensibility, and clear separation of concerns, making it easy to develop, test, and deploy new trading strategies.
+The architecture is designed for robustness, extensibility, and a clear separation of concerns, making it easy to develop, test, and deploy new trading strategies.

 ## Architecture Overview